Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

-RepRapFirmware does not support individual motor settings where an axis has multiple motors connected to different stepper drivers.
+* RepRapFirmware does not support individual motor settings where an axis has multiple motors connected to different stepper drivers.
 The first parameter specified will be used for all motors on the axis.
 You should use identical motors on any axis that has more than one motor to avoid unexpected behaviour.
   Example: If you have two motors on your Z axis, physically connected to Z and E0 stepper drivers, configured with M584 Z2:3, set M350 Z16, not M350 Z16,16

-Microstep interpolation at all microstep settings is supported on all Duet 3 boards with onboard drivers (TMC5160, TMC2160 or TMC2209), and on Duet 2 Maestro (TMC2224 drivers).
+* Microstep interpolation at all microstep settings is supported on all Duet 3 boards with onboard drivers (TMC5160, TMC2160 or TMC2209), and on Duet 2 Maestro (TMC2224 drivers).
 The TMC2660 drivers used on the Duet 2 WiFi and Duet 2 Ethernet support microstep interpolation, but only when microstepping is set to 16.
 In other configurations, specifying I1 has no effect.
+* When using external drivers, the microstepping mode (M350) is not controlled by firmware configuration.
+It is set by the external stepper driver, usually using jumpers to set the 'pulses per rotation'.

 ## M374: Save height map